Leashes and Collars

 How to train a dog to walk on a leash

 We’ve yet to meet a dog who doesn’t love a walk.
 And if getting out to do their favorite thing requires a leash, then they’re usually quick to adjust.
-If your dog is new to a leash, then we recommend starting with a short leash like our Walk About Reins or Walk About Traffic Lead to keep your dog from developing bad habits, like pulling.
-As your dog gets accustomed to being on leash, you can gradually extend the leash to give her more freedom and then rein her in as needed.
+If your dog is new to a leash, we recommend starting with a short leash to keep your dog from developing bad habits, like pulling.
+As your dog gets accustomed to being on a leash, you can gradually extend the leash to give more room for freedom and then rein them in as needed.
 Although most of our leashes can be adjusted for length, our RSG Dog Stub Leash is our most popular leash for beginners.

 How to stop your dog from pulling on leash